 Build And Design

-The Bose frames are sleek, light, and portable fr.
+The earbuds are the first to use Bose’s OpenAudio technology.
+The Bose frames are sleek, light, and portable, the quality is worth nothing.
 They come with a clip and carrying case for easy storage.
 They also come with two different-sized earbud covers to accommodate different size ears.

-The left earbud is the only one with a button that is used to control music playback and to answer calls.
+The left earbud button is the only one with a button that is used to control music playback, voice assistance, and voice prompts and to answer calls.
 They are very comfortable to wear for hours, even with the buds fully seated in the ear hooks.

 The wire is thick enough to prevent tangling but thin enough not to create discomfort while wearing them.